Frazier hopes he's over struggles and time with Yanks is now - WHIZ News

 When he debuted that July 1, Frazier became the first Yankee since 1913 to double and homer in his first major league game.

-But he bounced up and down, blocked by a big league clubhouse filled with stars, and he was set back against Boston on June 2 last year.
+But he bounced up and down, blocked by a big league clubhouse filled with stars.
+His 2018 season was wrecked by a concussion, and he was set back against Boston on June 2 last year.
 Frazier let Eduardo Núñez’s sharp seventh-inning single get under his glove for a run-scoring two-base error, then dived and missed Andrew Benintendi’s liner that fell for a single as Brock Holt scored from first.
 One inning later, he took a bad route on Michael Chavis’ ball near the right-field line, letting it skip by for an RBI triple as fans booed.

 No such jeers in the coronavirus-delayed season.